albertexye/monopoly-service/README.md

 - <https://monopoly-byczf6dbera4fuhd.canadacentral-01.azurewebsites.net>

 It has the following read data route URLs:
-- `/` a hello message
+- `/` a hello message, nullipotent
-- `/players` a list of players
+- `/players` a list of players, nullipotent
-- `/players/:id` a single player with the given ID
+- `/players/:id` a single player with the given ID, nullipotent
+- `/players/:id/games` a list of games that a player has, nullipotent

 It is based on the standard Azure App Service tutorial for Node.js.